probabilityspace01/Probability-Space/content/team/Uttaran/index.md

 subtitle: An honest learner of Statistics.
 tags:
 - hugo-site
-title: Uttaran Chatterjee - Secretary
+title: Y. Uttaran Chatterjee - Secretary
 ---

 ## To be updated accordingly!